Home Car Shopping Best Hyundai Santa Fe Years to Buy Used

 2012 Hyundai Santa Fe

 2007-2012: The second-generation Santa Fe has a more modern look and rides on the same platform as the Sonata sedan.
 As before, the second-gen Santa Fe offers front- or all-wheel drive, an automatic or manual transmission, and 4- or 6-cylinder engines.
 For its time, the Santa Fe offered a lot of cutting-edge features at a very good price.
-And, while you won’t find advanced safety systems here, these years include things like ABS, front, side, and side-curtain airbags, traction control, and stability assist.
+While you won’t find advanced safety systems here, these years include features such as ABS, front, side, and side-curtain airbags, traction control, and stability assist.
 However, reliability falls far behind that of rivals such as Honda, Toyota, and Nissan.
-Some common problems include a faulty crankshaft position sensor, excessive oil consumption, head gasket failure, a clogged EGR valve (2.7-liter V6), and automatic transmission shifting issues.
+Some common problems include a faulty crankshaft position sensor, excessive oil consumption, head gasket failure, a clogged EGR valve in the 2.7-liter V6, and automatic transmission shifting issues.

-2001-2006: In these first years, the Santa Fe is a quirky little SUV with odd styling, a choice of 4- or 6-cylinder engines, manual or automatic transmissions, and front- or all-wheel drive.
+2001-2006: In these first years, the Santa Fe is a quirky little SUV with odd styling, a choice of 4- and 6-cylinder engines, manual or automatic transmissions, and front- or all-wheel drive.
 Later in the model run, a larger, more powerful 3.5-liter V6 was offered, making the Santa Fe one of the few compact SUVs to offer such an option.
-During its 5-year run, Hyundai sold a lot of Santa Fe SUVs, although we can’t say how many are still on the road today.
+During its five-year run, Hyundai sold many Santa Fe SUVs, though we can’t say how many are still on the road today.

 See 2001-2012 Hyundai Santa Fe models for sale near you.